Registration and Enrollment

 A student may register to audit a course after obtaining written permission from the appropriate dean.
 A previously audited course may be taken for credit at a later date but may not be challenged.
 A student who registers for a course on an audit basis cannot elect to change over to a credit basis after the session has started.
 Similarly, a credit course cannot be changed over to an audit course.
 All the usual tuition and fees must be paid for audited courses.

-In cases where students change majors to a significantly different field of study, the student's record may be major modified.
-Major modified courses are not included in the computation of the grade point average and have no credit value but remain on the academic transcript.
+In cases where students change majors to a significantly different field of study, the student's record may be modified to remove grades for courses unrelated to the new major as determined by the department.
+Major modified courses are not included in the computation of the grade point average and have no credit value, but remain on the academic transcript.
 These courses have no credit value and do not satisfy degree requirements.
 Major modified courses must be approved by the dean/chair.